hexatomium/hexatomium-old.github.io/_posts/2016-09-24-hidden-w10-pins.md

 <img src=http://i.imgur.com/7MJQmGV.png>

 Hey, there's some new stuff in there - a third, undocumented CTL! <BR>
 Googling for 'PinRulesEncodedCtl' turned up nothing at all.
 The first few bytes of the binary data (30 82 .. ..
-06 09 2a 86 48) looked familiar: it was probably ASN.1 encoded data, just like the other two CTLs.
+06 09 2a 86 48) looked familiar though: it was probably ASN.1 encoded data, just like the other two well-documented CTLs.
 That meant I could probably just feed it into my existing tools for a painless decoding.

 Success!
 We get a nice list of 152 Microsoft-owned domains.